Economic relations between France and Ghana [fr]

 Over the years Ghana has become an important economic partner for France in Africa.

-The amount of bilateral trade between both countries was 1 billion € in 2015.
+The amount of bilateral trade between both countries was more than 500 million € in 2018.
 Ghana mainly supplies oil to France, and also agricultural products and food.
 It is now the fifth supplier in sub-Saharan Africa for France.
 France exports mainly metallurgical products, refined petroleum products, food products and engineering equipment.

 On the development side, the French Agency for Development (Agence Française de Développement, AFD) present in Ghana since 1985, is involved in projects for the sectors of agriculture, urban development and energy.
 The agency is part of various projects such as the development of perennial crops (rubber and oil palm), the retrofit of the Kpong Dam and the financing of GRIDCO’s investment plans.
 Its subsidiary PROPARCO offers loans and private Equities to the private companies.